whiteRa2bit/django_docker_compose/docs/readme.md

 ## Add item

-Добавляет новый учебный материал. Валидирует, что запрос содержит все поля из [name, topic, rate, link] и никаких кроме них.
+Adds a new item.
+Checks that a request contains only the fields from a list [name, topic, rate, link].

 ### Request